-- When finished add the jacket to a large dryer on low heat (optional add Tennis Balls).
+- When finished add the jacket to a large dryer on low heat (optional add Tennis Balls or a few dryer balls).
 It might take well over an hour to become dry with the loft restored as good as new.

 Keep Reading Below, you’ll find a very detailed step-by-step guide on how to clean your down jacket to keep it in the same pristine condition it was when you first bought it.
 Read on!

 Why Should You Wash Your Down Jacket?